noebernigaud/JSballgame/README.md

 This game was programmed as an improvement to the game made in the module 2 of the javascript course.
-Here is a list of improvement that I made.
+Here is a list of improvements that I made.

 ### Features